-On Fridays KS3 will work through a rotation of activities over 6 weeks with a focus on developing life skills and giving the boys experiences to develop their Resilience, Independence and Co-Operation through Active Learning.
+On Fridays, KS3 work through a rotation of activities over 6 weeks with a focus on developing life skills and giving the boys experiences to develop their Resilience, Independence and Co-operation through Active Learning.
 These include;

-- 1. Outdoor and Adventurous Activities
+- 1. Outdoor and adventurous activities

 - 2. Performing Arts and Music

 - 3. RICE

-- 3 Challenge (Problem Solving)
+- 4. Challenge (problem solving)

-- 4. Food Experience
+- 5. Food experience

-- 5. School Project
+- 6. School Project

-- 6. Humanities
+- 7. Humanities

-Friday for the KS4 boys sees a choice of activities designed to help them prepare for their next stage in their education after Sunnydown.
+Friday for the KS4 boys sees a choice of activities designed to help them [re[are for the next stage in their education after Sunnydown.
 These include;

 - 1. College Link Programme at East Surrey College - 2.
-Academic Option (Academic Qualifications) - 3.
+Academic Option (academic qualifications) - 3.
 Life Skills